Spectrum Imaging

 1. Adjust the Spatial Drift ROI.

 Adjust the spatial drift ROIUse the mouse to resize and move the ROI to an appropriate location.
-The measurement area should be at least twice as big as the maximum drift expected in between two subsequent measurements.
+The measurement area should be at least twice as big as the maximum drift expected between two subsequent measurements.
 It should contain an easily recognizable feature of sufficient contrast.
 Ideally, the area should not overlap with the data acquisition area.

 1. Adjust the advanced drift correction options (if needed).